 20. It has enabled me to be more open and joyful about my faith; I’m not afraid to verbalize my love for Christ.

 What did your Pilgrimage mean to you?
 How did it deepen your faith?
-How can you help deepen another's faith?
+How can you help deepen another’s faith?
 Consider response number 9 above.
-If we can make each Pilgrimage participant feel that everyone there likes them.... even for our three days together, the weekend will be a success.
-Make that your goal on Pilgrimage staff, perhaps not the 10 year old part, but let each of them know that you really like them.
-And let your fellow staffers know that you like them too.
+If we can make each Pilgrimage guest feel that everyone there likes them…. even for our three days together, the weekend will be a success.
+Make that your goal on the Pilgrimage team, perhaps not the 10 year old part, but let each of them know that you really like them.
+And let your fellow team members know that you like them too.